SaiPaladugu/baccarat-odds/README.md

 - Banker (Dealer) wins: 45.91%
 - Tie: 9.44%

-To get these numbers, you can simply run the Python script.
+To get the more precise figures, you can simply run the Python script.

 ### Installation
 ```bash